 Seoul-born Hanul Bahm is a writer and filmmaker working at the intersection of external realities and inner truths.
 She has directed numerous shorts, including narrative fiction and documentaries.

 She has worked on feature docs by filmmakers from the LA Rebellion (The Power to Heal by Charles Burnett; And When I Die, I Won’t Stay Dead by Billy Woodberry) and other independent docs (In that Order: The Story of Aaron Wright).
 She has filmed in Iran, South Korea, the Mississippi Delta, Atlanta, Southside Chicago, New York, San Francisco and throughout Southern California.

 In 2017, Hanul produced Detonator, a POV Digital Lab-supported discovery portal for POC / immigrant film artists.
 She's produced videos, photography and blogs for KCET’s Emmy-winning content portal Artbound and a video oral history channel for the LACMA9 Art+Film Lab.
 The latter involved working one-on-one with hundreds of community members in Compton, Inglewood, San Bernardino and East LA.

 Hanul has contributed to Vibe Magazine, Aperture Foundation, WBAI Pacifica Radio and the Sundance Institute and the Alliance for Media Arts + Culture in different content capacities.
 Past clients and collaborators include the Bill & Melinda Gates Foundation, early wave Alvin Ailey dancers and RuPaul's Drag Race contestants.
 She received her MFA in Film/Video from CalArts and her BA in Photography, Graphic Design and Journalism from Rutgers University.
-She is an alum of the New Orleans Film Society’s 2018 Southern Producers Lab.
+She is an alum of POV Digital Labs and the New Orleans Film Society’s Southern Producers Lab.

 Hanul is writing and developing Drift and Return, a feature narrative.